 CHEM 191 Introductory Chemistry is an open entry summer trimester course and is excellent preparation for CHEM 113.
 It is taught online course and can be taken by local or distance students.
 There are two intakes of this course, November and January.

 The course has a compulsory one week laboratory programme in late February.
 The laboratory week of CHEM 191 can also be taken separately through Student Learning Support as the Summer Workshop in Chemistry Laboratory Skills.

-First-year course entry requirements
+First year entry requirements

 Your entry point to 100-level Chemistry courses depends on your background in Chemistry.
-If you have 18 credits in Chemistry at NCEA level 3, you have advanced entry and may begin with CHEM 114 (Principles of Chemistry) in Trimester 1 and follow it by CHEM 115 (Structure and Spectroscopy) in Trimester 2.
+If you have 18 credits in Chemistry at NCEA level 3, you have advanced entry and may begin with CHEM 114 (Principles of Chemistry) in trimester 1 and follow it by CHEM 115 (Structure and Spectroscopy) in trimester 2.

-If you have completed NCEA level 2 Chemistry but have not achieved 18 credits in Chemistry at NCEA level 3, then you have standard entry.
-You should begin with CHEM 113 (Concepts of Chemistry) in Trimester 1.
-CHEM 114 can then be taken in Trimester 2.
-If you achieve an A- or better in CHEM 113 you may take CHEM 115 concurrently with CHEM 114 in the second Trimester.
+If you have completed NCEA level 2 Chemistry but have not achieved 18 credits in Chemistry at NCEA Level 3, then you have standard entry.
+You should begin with CHEM 113 Concepts of Chemistry in trimester 1.
+CHEM 114 can then be taken in trimester 2.
+If you achieve an A- or better in CHEM 113 you may take CHEM 115 concurrently with CHEM 114 in the second trimester.

 Successful completion of CHEM 114 and 115 will allow you to enrol in 200-level Chemistry courses the following year.

-Students who have not studied Chemistry beyond NCEA level 2 have novice entry and are strongly advised to take CHEM 191 in the summer trimester before taking CHEM 113 in Trimester 1.
+Students who have not studied Chemistry beyond NCEA Level 2 have novice entry and are strongly advised to take CHEM 191 in the summer trimester before taking CHEM 113 in trimester 1.